fjguipen/lms-backend-graphql/README.md

 ### Subsequent deployment

-If we already called deploy:dev previosly, then we only need to take the container runing up:
+If we already called deploy:dev previously, then we only need to take the container runing up:

 With npm: